appoptics/go-metrics-appoptics/README.md

 possible values.
 Pass `nil` to allow all, and an empty slice to disable uploads for all `runtime.` metrics.

-### Migrating from `rcrowley/go-metrics` / `mihasya/go-metrics-librato` implementation
+### Migrating from Librato and the `rcrowley/go-metrics` / `mihasya/go-metrics-librato` implementation

-This library supports tagged metrics only; source-based metrics have been deprecated.
-The original [go-metrics-librato](https://github.com/mihasya/go-metrics-librato) library can be used if you need to upload source-based metrics instead.

-To get the same behavior you're used to from the original Librato reporter (only with tags instead of sources):
+Source-based metrics are not supported in AppOptics.
+To migrate from the old Librato reporter (only with tags instead of sources):

 * Change the import to `"github.com/appoptics/go-metrics-appoptics"`
 * Change `librato.Librato` to `appoptics.AppOptics`